-To most folks, gasoline seems quite simple.
+To most people, gasoline seems quite simple.

-In reality, gasoline is rather complex.
+In reality, however, gasoline is rather complex.

 With the increased availability of ethanol gas, the situation gets murkier – and more problematic if you're thinking about using this type of gas to power your mower or other small engine equipment.

 In the United States, ethanol is used as an additive to gasoline.
 Because it's produced from crops such as corn or sugar cane, it's labeled a biofuel and considered a renewable resource.

 In its discussions on ethanol, the U.S. Department of Energy has mentioned some of its advantages as a fuel source:

 Typical gasoline used in the United States contains up to 10% ethanol (E10).
 However, in Midwestern states, where crops are plentiful, gasoline with 15% (E15) ethanol is becoming popular.

 Not every engine is made to handle ethanol-rich fuel.
 E15 gas should be used only in flexible fuel vehicles (FFVs), which can burn either traditional gas or gasoline-ethanol blends, or in cars and trucks made in 2001 or later.